jawher/mow.cli/README.md

 * `-f` : a single dash for the one letter names
+* `-f=false` : a single dash for the one letter names, equal sign followed by true or false
 * `--force` :  double dash for longer option names
 * `-it` : mow.cli supports option folding, this is equivalent to: -i -t